Dirlewanger Brigade: Composition

 In late May 1940, Dirlewanger was sent to Oranienburg to take charge of 80 selected men convicted of poaching crimes who were temporarily released from their sentences.
 After two months of training, 55 men were selected with the rest sent back to prison.
 On 14 June 1940, the Wilddiebkommando Oranienburg ("Oranienburg Poacher's Unit") was formed as part of the Waffen-SS and is subordinated to the SS-Totenkopf's 5th Regiment.
 Himmler made Dirlewanger its commander.
-The unit was sent to Poland where it was joined by four Waffen-SS NCOs selected for their previous disciplinary records and twenty other recruits.
+The unit was sent to Poland where it was joined by four Waffen-SS non-commissioned officers selected for their previous disciplinary records and twenty other recruits.
 By September 1940, the formation numbered over 300 men.
 Dirlewanger was promoted to SS-Obersturmführer by Himmler.
-With the influx of criminals, the emphasis on poachers was now lost, though many of the former poachers rose to NCO ranks to train the unit.
+With the influx of criminals, the emphasis on poachers was now lost, though many of the former poachers rose to non-commissioned officer ranks to train the unit.
 Those convicted of other crimes, including the criminally insane and homosexuals, also joined the unit.

 From the beginning, the formation attracted criticism from both the Nazi Party and the SS for the idea that convicted criminals who were forbidden to carry arms, therefore then exempt from conscription in the Wehrmacht, could be a part of the elite SS.
 A solution was found where it was proclaimed that the formation was not part of the SS, but under the control of the SS.
 Accordingly, the unit name was changed to Sonderkommando Dirlewanger ("Special Unit Dirlewanger").
 In January 1942, to rebuild its strength, the unit was authorised to recruit Russian and Ukrainian volunteers.
 By February 1943, the number of men in the battalion doubled to 700 (half of them Volksdeutsche).
 In May 1944, the 550 men (Turkestanis, Volga Tartars, Azerbaijanis, Kyrgyz, Uzbek, and Tajiks) from the Ostmuselmanische SS-Regiment were attached to the SS-Sonderregiment Dirlewanger.

 Although other Strafbataillons were raised as the war proceeded and the need for further manpower grew, these penal military units were for those convicted of military offences, whereas the recruits sent to the unit were convicted of major crimes such as premeditated murder, rape, arson, and burglary.
 Dirlewanger provided them with an opportunity to commit atrocities on such a scale that it even raised complaints within the brutal SS.
 Historian Martin Windrow described them as a "terrifying rabble" of "cut-throats, renegades, sadistic morons, and cashiered rejects from other units".
 Some Nazi officials romanticized the unit, viewing the men as "pure primitive German men" who were "resisting the law".